Hidden Treasures of Japan

 ---|---|

-Accommodation 14 Nights Total |
+Accommodation 15 Nights Total |

 |

 English Speaking tour leader | Fully Escorted (Groups of 6 – 12): You will be escorted by our friendly English- speaking tour leader who will travel with you from Day 1 to 12.
-Semi Escorted (Groups of 1 – 5): The same tour leader will not travel with you from place to place.
+Semi-Escorted (Groups of 1 – 5): The same tour leader will not travel with you from place to place.
 Instead, you will have local guides and assistants meeting you along the way. |

-Private Tour Guides | Local English speaking tour guides on 6 days in Tokyo, Ise, Koyasan, Tokushima & Iya Valley, Takamatsu & Kyoto |
+Private Tour Guides | Local English-speaking tour guides in Kobe, Tokushima & Iya Valley, Naoshima, Kyoto, Koyasan, Ise, & Tokyo |

-Entrance Fees | Included Into all sights listed on itinerary |
+Entrance Fees | Included in all sights listed on the itinerary |

-Meals | Breakfast daily, 5 evening meals |
+Meals | Breakfast daily, 2 lunches, 7 evening meals |

 Other Inclusions: |